dreslan/eudaemonia/README.md

 > *"Happiness depends upon ourselves."* — Aristotle

-**EudaimonAI** is an advanced life-management system designed to guide you toward [https://en.wikipedia.org/wiki/Eudaimonia](eudaimonia)—a state of flourishing and well-being.
+**EudaimonAI** is an RPG life-management system designed to guide you toward [https://en.wikipedia.org/wiki/Eudaimonia](eudaimonia)—a state of flourishing and well-being.
 Powered by the "System AI," this application gamifies your personal growth across **8 Dimensions of Wellness**, turning the chaos of daily life into a structured, meaningful pursuit.

 ## 🧠 The Philosophy

-EudaimonAI is built upon the **8 Dimensions of Wellness** framework to wellness described in the literature by [https://scholar.google.com/citations?user=7hbXhs0AAAAJ&hl=en](Margaret Swarbrick) and others.
+EudaimonAI is built upon the **8 Dimensions of Wellness** framework to wellness [described in the literature](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=7hbXhs0AAAAJ&citation_for_view=7hbXhs0AAAAJ:iH-uZ7U-co4C) by [https://scholar.google.com/citations?user=7hbXhs0AAAAJ&hl=en](Margaret Swarbrick) and others.
 The System AI analyzes your activities and helps you maintain balance, ensuring you don't max out one stat while neglecting others.

 ### The 8 Dimensions
 1.  **🧠 Intellectual:** Expanding knowledge and skills.